Concurrency (road): Europe

+Mainland Europe

+In a majority of the countries in Europe, the European routes are signed concurrently with national roads.
+Exceptions include Belgium, Norway, Sweden and Denmark where only European route numbers are used for those roads.
+Other exceptions include the United Kingdom and Albania, where European routes are not signed at all.

 In Sweden and Denmark, the most important highways use only the European route numbers that have cardinal directions.
 In Sweden the European route E6 and E20 run concurrently for 280 km.
 In Denmark the E47 and E55 run concurrently for 157 km.
 There are more shorter concurrencies.
 There are two stretches in Sweden and Denmark where three European routes run concurrently; these are E6, E20 and E22 in Sweden, and E20, E47, and E55 in Denmark.
 Along all these concurrencies, all route numbers are posted with signs.

-In the Czech Republic, the European route numbers are only additional, and they are always concurrent with the state route numbering, usually highways or first-class roads.
+In Czechia, the European route numbers are only additional, and they are always concurrent with the state route numbering, usually highways or first-class roads.
 In the state numbering system, concurrences exist only in first-class and second-class roads; third class roads do not have them.
 The local term for such concurrences is peáž (from the French word péage).
 In the road register, one of the roads is considered the main ("source") road and the others as the péaging (guest) roads.
 The official road map enables a maximum of five concurrent routes of the intrastate numbering system.
 Cycling routes and hiking routes are often concurrent.